Zapata rail: Discovery and taxonomy

 Barbour had been accompanied by the Spaniard on his previous visits to Cuba, and on hearing of the strange birds to be found in the Zapata area, he sent Cervera on a series of trips into the region.
 Cervera eventually found the rail near the very small settlement which is commemorated in the Spanish name for the rail, "Gallinuela de Santo Tomás".
 Cervera also discovered the Zapata wren and the Zapata sparrow, and his name is commemorated by the new ecological centre in the Ciénaga de Zapata National Park.

 The rail family contains more than 150 species divided into at least 50 genera, the exact number depending on the authority.
-The Zapata rail is the only member of the genus Cyanolimnas, and is considered to be intermediate between two other New World genera, Mustelirallus and Pardirallus.
-All six species in the three genera are long-billed, five have drab plumage, and all but one have a red spot at the bill base.
+The Zapata rail is a member of the genus Mustelirallus, and is considered to be related with Pardirallus.
+All six species in the two genera are long-billed, five have drab plumage, and all but one have a red spot at the bill base.
 They are believed to be descended from Amaurornis-like ancestral stock.

 Description

 This is a medium-sized, dark rail, approximately 29 cm (11.4 in) long.
-The upperparts are olive-brown and the forehead, head sides and underparts are slate-grey, with some white barring on the lower belly.
+The upperparts are olive-brown and the forehead, head sides, and underparts are slate-grey, with some white barring on the lower belly.
 The flanks are grey-brown and the undertail is white.
-The iris, legs and feet are red, and the bill is yellow with a red base.
+The iris, legs, and feet are red, and the bill is yellow with a red base.
 The tail feathers are only sparsely barbed, and the wings are very short and rounded.
 The sexes are similar in appearance, but immature birds are duller and have olive feet and bill; the chicks, as with all rails, are covered with blackish down.
 The Zapata rail's call is described as a bouncing cutucutu-cutucutu-cutucutu similar to that of the bare-legged owl, and a loud limpkin-like kuvk kuck.
 However, these calls may actually be those of the spotted rail.

 There are no similar species in Cuba; the sympatric spotted rail is much the same size, but is heavily spotted and barred with white.
 The Zapata rail's plumage is intermediate between those of the Colombian crake and the plumbeous rail, but these are mainland birds of Central and South America.